singpass/identiface-sample-frontend-web/ui/README_FaceCompare.md

-# Identiface Face Compare
+# SingPass Face Compare Example

 > ### TL;DR
 >
-> First, to use the API, you need to get the OAuth 2.0 Access Token from the `/face/oauth/token/` endpoint using your Client ID & Secret.
+> First, to use the SDK, you need to get the OAuth 2.0 Access Token from the `/face/oauth/token/` endpoint using your Client ID & Secret.
 >
 > Next, you can choose to upload static images of the user, or a simple webcam upload and send it to the `/face/compare` SingPass API endpoint.